-When it comes to common PTE essay topics or prompts in the PTE writing, these can be divided into five main types or categories.
+When it comes to common PTE essay topics or prompts in the PTE writing section, these can be divided into five main types or categories.
 These categories are usually divided based on the format of the prompt and the theme of the subject.
 Take a look below to understand them:

 The first and the most frequent type of PTE essay writing questions is agree or disagree.
 In these essays, you will be presented with a statement and asked if you agree with it or not.
 You have to make a clear stance and provide supporting reasons and examples for whichever side you choose.